A global coalition of fresh produce associations, working to create resilient global value chains for fruits and

 Mission

-Through a coalition of Associations from around the world, to voice solutions addressing global supply chain disruptions for fresh produce production and trade (in particular increasing costs), which have led to significant concerns on the economic model of the sector and its capacity to provide cost effective fresh fruit and vegetables to support food security and health.
+Through a coalition of fresh produce associations from around the world, voice solutions to disruptions of global fresh produce supply chains (in particular increasing production and shipping costs), which have led to significant concerns regarding the sector’s capacity to provide fresh fruits and vegetables to consumers around the globe, thus supporting food security and health.

-The pandemic has demonstrated the importance of fresh fruit and vegetables to the diets of our global community .
-Compounded supply chain disruptions have driven food inflation and product availability in many regions around the world, the Coalition will work to demonstrate the need to recognize our sector as essential to the public good and increase the awareness of the issues and provide solutions associated to supply chain disruptions which are impacting price, quality, availability of fresh fruit and vegetable.
+The Global Coalition of Fresh Produce will work to demonstrate the need to recognize our sector as essential to the public good, and increase awareness of and provide solutions to supply chain disruptions that are impacting the price, quality and availability of fresh fruits and vegetables the world over.

 Our Focus